Giovanni Di Maggio ’12

 Fall and Spring Government and Public Interest Programs

 These are Massachusetts Law School Consortium Programs — students from all of the Massachusetts ABA-accredited law schools can participate.
-Interviews are held at Boston College Law School in October and at Suffolk Law School in January.
+Interviews are held virtually in October and January.
 Employers include government and public interest organizations from around the country.
 All resumes are pre-screened.

 Patent Law Interview Program